Vonage/vonage-php-sdk-core/README.md

 echo "Started verification with an id of: " . $response->getRequestId();
 ```

-Once the user inputs the pin code they received, call the `/check` endpoint with the request ID and the pin to confirm the pin is correct.
+Once the user inputs the pin code they received, call the `check()` method (see below) with the request ID and the PIN to confirm the PIN is correct.

 ### Controlling a Verification